Best Gay Bars & Clubs in Phoenix (2026)

 • Don't miss: Drag shows (the venue makes them spectacular), karaoke nights, and just sitting at the bar soaking in the architecture

-• Good to know: The converted-church space photographs beautifully — bring your camera.
+• Good to know: The cathedral-style space photographs beautifully — bring your camera.
 Mid-week nights are more intimate, weekends get packed

 3. Boycott Bar